 After the Israelites left Egyptian bondage, a census showed Dan could field an army of 62,700 fighting men (Numbers 1:39).
 Only Judah had more men.

-The quick answer to your question is that the Bible does not clearly tell us exactly why the tribe of Dan is omitted from the prophetic listing found in Revelation.
+The quick answer to your question is that the Bible does not clearly tell us exactly why the tribe is omitted from the prophetic listing found in Revelation.
 They are certainly found in other lists that delineate the people of Israel (Numbers 2, 26, Joshua 19, and so on).

 Scripture, however, does give us a few clues as to why God might have decided not to list Dan as part of the 144,000 Israelites saved during the Great Tribulation.